hashimTahir/ConcurencyAndroid/Readme.md

 Android supports Java’s Executor framework which offers the following classes for using a thread pool.
+Ususally these are not required.
+As the prefred way to do multithreading is by Rxjava or kotlin coroutines.
+As it is hasstle free.
+But knowing about how these is important as they(Rxjava, Coroutines) are all built on top of these.
+So if one requires more fine tunning or more control over the multithreading, Then these interface/ classes should be used.

  ### Executor:
  An interface which has a execute method.
 It is designed to decouple task